PrairieLearn/PrairieLearn/doc/elements.md

 - [`pl-prairiedraw-figure`](#pl-prairiedraw-figure-element): Show a PrairieDraw
   figure.
-- [`pl-graph`](#pl-graph-element): Displays graphs, either using GraphViz DOT notation or by an adjacency matrix.
+- [`pl-graph`](#pl-graph-element): Displays graphs, either using GraphViz DOT notation or with an adjacency matrix.

 **Conditional** elements are meant to improve the feedback and question structure.
 These elements conditionally render their content depending on the question state.